fatmacankara/ASCARIS/README.md

 P23560	V	66	M
 Q00889	H	85	D
 ```

-Files in **out_files** folder are created by running the script on **sample_input.txt** file.
+Files in **out_files** folder are created by running the script **main.py** on **sample_input.txt** file.
+Depending on the input selection, two type of folders are created.

-- **feature_vector.txt** : Sample feature vector.
+** PDB-ModBase-SwissModel structures are selected. **

+python3 main.py -o 1 -i sample_input.txt

-- **pdb_structures** : Contains downloaded structure files from PDB for input proteins when applicable.
+- **pdb/pdb_structures** : Contains downloaded structure files from PDB for input proteins when applicable.
 If the user has a folder wherein PDB structures are stored, this folder might be used to decrease run time.
-In this case,please change the extension to .txt
+In this case, please change the extension of files in the folder to '.txt' and rename the folder as pdb/pdb_structures.
-- **swissmodel_structures** : Contains downloaded model files from SwissModel for input proteins when applicable.
+- **pdb/wissmodel_structures** : Contains downloaded model files from SwissModel for input proteins when applicable.
-- **modbase_structures** : Contains downloaded model files from ModBase for input proteins when applicable.
+- **pdb/modbase_structures** : Contains downloaded model files from ModBase for input proteins when applicable.
 Each file contains all models related to one protein.
-- **modbase_structures_individual** : Contains downloaded model files from ModBase for input proteins when applicable.
+- **pdb/modbase_structures_individual** : Contains downloaded model files from ModBase for input proteins when applicable.
 Each file contains individual models related to one protein.
-- **alignment_files** : Contains alignment files of protein sequences with structure files.
+- **pdb/alignment_files** : Contains alignment files of protein sequences.
-- **3D_alignment** : Contains alignment files of structure files.
+- **pdb/3D_alignment** : Contains alignment files of structure files.
 This step is performed in order to avoid missing residues in the PDB files.
+- **pdb/sasa_files** : Contains calculated solvent accessible surface area values for each data point.
+- **pdb/feature_vector.txt** : Final feature vector file.
+- **pdb/log.txt** : Log file

+** AlphaFold structures are selected. **

+- **alphafold/alignment_files** : Contains alignment of UniProt sequence files.
+- **alphafold/3D_alignment** :  Contains alignment of UniProt sequence files to PDB sequence files.
-- **sasa_files** : Contains calculated solvent accessible surface area values for each data point.
+- **alphafold/sasa_files** : Contains calculated solvent accessible surface area values for each data point.
+- **alphafold/featurevector_alphafold.txt** : Final feature vector file.
+- **alphafold/log.txt** : Log file

+python3 main.py -o 2 -i sample_input.txt

 ## Description of Output Vector